 Long but Occasionally Wrong

 - Kapalua (Plantation), Maui, Hawaii.
-Home of the PGA Tour’s first tournament of the calendar year, the Coore/Crenshaw-designed Plantation opened in 1991 and this year succumbed to Justin Thomas’s impressive firepower.
-Most weeks, the 23-year-old hits just over 56% of fairways; at Kapalua, however, he found over 73%, which suggests holes that are more accommodating.
+Home of the PGA Tour’s first tournament of the calendar year, the Coore/Crenshaw-designed Plantation opened in 1991 and has succumbed to the likes of Justin Thomas and his impressive firepower.
+Most weeks, the former World No. 1 hits just over 56% of fairways; at Kapalua in 2017, however, he found over 73%, which suggests holes that are more accommodating.

 - Prairie Club (Dunes), Valentine, Neb.
 Tom Lehman built fairways averaging 58 yards wide on an exposed, 1,000-acre parcel of Nebraska Sandhills.
 The course measures a humbling 7,583 yards from the back tees, but with so much width, you can afford to let fly.

 - Wine Valley, Walla Walla, Wash.
-This underrated gem opened eight years ago on rolling, windswept farmland.
+This underrated gem opened a decade ago on rolling, windswept farmland.
 Dan Hixson’s brilliant design allows you to blast away, but it is the unwise golfer who does so without first considering the best line from which to approach the green.

 Short but Straight